capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/testing/integration-testing.md

    - Result: Confirmation of successful login and redirection to the mock interview dashboard.

 2. **Performance Analytics**
-   - **Mock Inputs**: User's responses, completion time, and accuracy.
+   - Mock Inputs: User's responses, completion time, and accuracy.
-   - **Result**: Dashboard showing comprehensive performance metrics such as response time, correctness, and overall rating.
+   - Result: Dashboard showing comprehensive performance metrics such as response time, correctness, and overall rating.

 3. **Feedback Retrieval**
    - Mock Inputs: User’s written and oral answers.